200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-Yourenothingbutapackofcards.md

 ## Judge Comments

-As I understand it, A Red and Pleasant Land is a good system for random encounters, and this captures a sense of dark whimsy that I think fits the game well. _- [Stephanie Bryant]_({{site.baseurl}}/judges)
+As I understand it, A Red and Pleasant Land is a good system for random encounters, and this captures a sense of dark whimsy that I think fits the game well. - [_Stephanie Bryant_]({{site.baseurl}}/judges)